Reviewing Hospitals for Disclosure and Apology

 Sorry Works! has been the nation’s leading advocacy and training organization for disclosure and apology for the last 13 years.
 Sorry Works! is literally the brand name of the disclosure movement, and we have trained more clinicians in every conceivable way than any other organization.
 Most importantly, we are an independent 501c3 non-profit organization…we are not officially affiliated with any healthcare system or university.
 We’re honest umpires with an educated eye.
 We can tell you which hospitals and nursing homes are doing disclosure well, and which organizations have room for improvement – and how they can improve.

-Using Sorry Works! to review hospitals and nursing homes will not only give you peace of mind with your donations, it will also spur more healthcare organizations to formally implement disclosure programs.
+Using Sorry Works! to review hospitals and nursing homes seeking grants will not only give you peace of mind with your donations, it will also spur more healthcare organizations to formally implement disclosure programs.
 This is a win-win for everyone, especially patients and families!

 For an annual donation of $5,000, Sorry Works! will review the disclosure programs of healthcare organizations seeking financial assistance from your foundation.
-Sorry Works! will begin by assessing the disclosure policy of the organization, then interview key personnel, including the CEO, CMO, CNO, General Counsel, and Chief Risk Officer.
+Sorry Works! will begin by assessing the disclosure policy of the organization, disclosure materials, and other content, then interview key personnel, including the CEO, CMO, CNO, General Counsel, and Chief Risk Officer.
 We will also speak with front-line clinicians and patients and families who have experienced the disclosure protocol of a given hospital or nursing home.
 Sorry Works! will report back to you with a written report and recommendations.